rhwilr/lemur/README.md

 This repository contains an interpreter and compiler for the **Lemur** programming language.
-This is my own implementation of the Monkey programming language designed in [Write an Interpreter in Go][1] and [Writing A Compiler In Go][2] by Thorsten Ball.
+This is my implementation of the Monkey programming language designed in [Write an Interpreter in Go][1] and [Writing A Compiler In Go][2] by Thorsten Ball.
+Since finishing the book, I've made a lot of improvements and changes to the language.

+This language should not be used for anything serious.
+This is just a hoppy project of mine, with the goal of learning, go as well as getting a deeper understanding of how interpreters and compilers work.

 [1]: https://interpreterbook.com/
 [2]: https://compilerbook.com/